Minimalists stay clear

-Many cultures and traditions have shaped the development of Georgetown, but one of the most remarkable is that of the 19th and early 20th-century Peranakan Chinese, whose affluent and opulent lifestyles are celebrated at the Peranakan Mansion.
+Many cultures and traditions have shaped the development of Penang, but one of the most remarkable is that of the Peranakan, whose affluent and opulent lifestyles are celebrated at the Pinang Peranakan Mansion.

 As the 19th century progressed and the Peranakan made great riches in the tin and rubber trades, they expanded their cultural diversity by adopting the colonial British lifestyle.
 The wealthiest of them began to wear clothes in the latest European fashions, spoke English, took part in British pastimes such as tennis, cricket and croquet, and indulged in the finest wines and whiskeys.
 To complete this outward show of wealth, they also decorated their houses by amalgamating the very best of traditional Chinese with the latest furnishing trends from Europe.

-The Peranakan Mansion really showcases this hybrid style.
 European architectural elements, such as the intricate ironwork pillars and balustrades from Glasgow and decorated ceramic floor tiles from England, are combined with ornate, gilded Chinese screens and doors as well as an open central courtyard, which is typical of wealthy Chinese houses from the period.
-Meanwhile the furnishings, which include antique Chinese porcelain, tapestries, stucco paintings, collections of gaudy Victoriana glassware, Persian rugs, glass etchings and blackwood furniture inlaid with slabs of fine marble and mother of pearl, are typical of the excesses of the time.
+Meanwhile the furnishings, which include antique Chinese porcelain, tapestries, stucco paintings, collections of gaudy Victoriana glassware, Persian rugs, glass etchings and blackwood furniture inlaid with slabs of fine marble and mother-of-pearl, are typical of the excesses of the time.

-Downstairs and to the far right, there is a re-creation of a traditional nyonya kitchen, as well as a museum devoted entirely to the owner’s priceless collection of nyonya jewellery.
+Downstairs and to the far right, there is a re-creation of a traditional Nyonya kitchen, as well as a museum devoted entirely to the owner’s priceless collection of Nyonya jewellery.
 Explore further and you will also find one of Penang’s most unique temples, in a display of narcissism honouring Chung himself—look out for his life-size bust at the altar.